 The guard offers many transitions and submissions for any subtle jiu-jitsu practitioner.
-Therefore, when you’re there you can size a triangle choke, kimura, arm bar, omoplata, loop choke … or you can sweep your opponent using various BJJ sweeps, including the Pendulum sweep.
+Therefore, when you’re there, you can size a triangle choke, kimura, armbar, omoplata, loop choke … or you can sweep your opponent using various BJJ sweeps, including the Pendulum sweep.

-How to perform the no-gi pendulum sweep armbar?
+Here is how to perform the no-gi pendulum sweep armbar?

-How to do the pendulum sweep armbar in Gi jiu jitsu?
+Here is how to do the pendulum sweep armbar in Gi jiu jitsu?

 Pendulum Sweep To Omoplata Pendulum

-Pendulum Sweep To Triangle
+Pendulum Sweep to Triangle Submission

-This beautiful BJJ move gives you a plethora of BJJ transitions and submissions including the armbar, triangle choke, omoplata, etc. So, don’t hesitate to try it in your next training session.
+This beautiful BJJ move gives you a plethora of BJJ transitions and submissions, including the armbar, triangle choke, omoplata, etc. So, don’t hesitate to try it in your next training session.

-Speak your mind, what’s your favorite jiu-jitsu sweep?
+Speak your mind; what’s your favorite jiu-jitsu sweep?

 Here is a helpful guide to master the triangle choke submission; Click here.